aqueleyan/filog/README.md

 Don't forget to give the project a ⭐!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/MyAmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/MyFilogFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add a customize prefix'`)
-4. Push to the Branch (`git push origin feature/MyAmazingFeature`)
+4. Push to the Branch (`git push origin feature/MyFilogFeature`)
 5. Open a Pull Request

 ### Main :